Pensive1/FEM-qr-code-component/1_age-calculator-app/README.md

 1. **`onBlur`** is React's equivalent of JavaScripts `onFocusOut` event.

-1. State update functions can be passed into exported functions as callbacks.
-It is then executed in the function body.
+1. State update functions can be passed into utility functions as callbacks.
+It is then executed in the utility function body.

 #### TypeScript for React